color-theory/cppFundamentals/01-Principals/notes.md

 **Other important aspects of modules**-Think about how modules relate to each other when designing them for a solution.
 Keeping cohesion and coupling in mind will help to understand how to compare designs and choose a better one.

+## Operation Contracts

+* A module's contract specifies the module's purpose, assumptions, input, and output.
+* Specify the data flow among modules.
+* Specifications are the terms of a contract.
+* A module's operation contract should not describe how it will perform it's task.
+* Operation contracts should include precise preconditions and postconditions.
+* First draft specs will be revised.
+* Precise documentation is essential.
+* Incorporate existing software components into your design.

+An **operation contract** documents how a method can be used and what limitations it has.
+Begin specifying the contract during analysis, finish during design, and document your code with this contract, particularly within the header files.

+The **data flow** will also need to be specified clearly.
+What data is available to the module before execution?
+What does the module assume?
+What actions have taken place, and what does the data look like after execution?

+The contract helps programmers understand the responsibility of the module in relation to the other modules in the solution.
+It does not commit the module to a particular way of performing the tasks.

+Specify both the **precondition** and the **postcondition**.
+When you write a precondition, begin by describing the method or function's input arguments, mention any global named constants that it uses, and describe what changes the module has made.
+If the method returns a value, it should also be described.

+Novice programmers tend to dismiss the importance of documentation, particularly when they are simultaneously designer, programmer, and user of a small program.
+Will you remember what your code will do weeks after it is written?